MisansProducts/Sudoku-Board-Generator/README.md

 Make sure [Python](https://www.python.org/downloads/ "Download Python from www.python.org") is installed on your device before opening this file.

+Required libraries you need to install before using this program:
+* `pip install opencv-python` - To save images.

 ## Credits

 Alex Akoopie - Creator

+Michael36500 - Image saving feature